conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 ## SSL

-With SSL only, there is not client client authentication, but communication between client and Gateway broker will be encrypted.
+With SSL only, there is no client authentication, but communication between the client and Gateway broker will be encrypted.

 Gateway configuration:
 ```yaml